ancoopa/static-pages-bundler/README.md

 # Basic usage
 ### Installation
-To istall `static-pages-bundler` globaly, simply run from terminal:
+To install `static-pages-bundler` globally, simply run from terminal:
 ```
   $ npm install -g static-pages-bundler
 ```

-You may remove `-g` flag if you want to install `static-pages-bundler` as a dev dependansy.
+You may remove the `-g` flag if you want to install `static-pages-bundler` as a dev dependency.
 So, the command will be
 ```
   $ npm i --save-dev static-pages-bundler```
 ```